 Protect yourself from eviction in New York State

-You can use this website to send a hardship declaration form to your landlord and local courts— putting your eviction case on hold until May 1st, 2021.
+You can use this website to send a hardship declaration form to your landlord and local courts—putting your eviction case on hold until August 31st, 2021.

 With this free tool, you can